 - Serve warm or at room temperature.

 - If you don't have fresh herbs on hand, dried will work just fine!
 I'd start with about 1 tablespoon to start (you can still use a mix of dried herbs) and then add from there if you want more

 Look in your pantry right now.
-I think this salad is basically in there.
+I think a roasted artichoke and marinated white bean salad is basically in there.

 I can't remember when I decided I wanted to roast up some canned artichokes, but now I also can't remember life before roasted artichokes.
 So there's that.